teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 operations returning detached immutable records.
 Reads are permitted during observe-first parity work, but no write, delete or recall-counter mutation is available and no visible quote command is migrated by this milestone.

+MB748 converts that capability into a deliberately narrow product migration.
+`quotes-v3` owns only `quotecount`, `topquote` and `halloffame`, which are pure reads and already have frozen public adapters.
+The existing fallback bridge keeps the old result visible in `observe`, makes the package authoritative only for an explicit `on` channel, and restores the exact adapter on unload.
+The core adds a bounded escaped author-prefix count mode for historical parity.
+The mixed `q` and `quote` dispatch remains untouched until a separate decision defines quote-write authorization and rollback.